MadibaGroup/2024-zkFBA/K Drafts/TBD?.md

   extractor construction using KZG10 binding [7] + Schwartz-Zippel (§3.2),
   and must actually engage with [12]/[13]'s batching-specific subtleties rather than just restate the single-constraint case. **Appendix B:
-  [reserved]** — placeholder only, flags an open decision for Kimia: either (a) per-constraint non-expansivity arguments for the other 32 rows of Table 1 (Zeeperio's own structural pattern — one constraint in full, rest tabulated with a lighter per-item argument in an appendix), or (b) implementation/ABI details for the Rust/Noir circuits.
+  [reserved]** — placeholder only, flags an open decision for author: either (a) per-constraint non-expansivity arguments for the other 32 rows of Table 1 (Zeeperio's own structural pattern — one constraint in full, rest tabulated with a lighter per-item argument in an appendix), or (b) implementation/ABI details for the Rust/Noir circuits.
 Not decided yet.
-  **Checked for the same "zeeperio" leak caught last turn** — one hit remains at line ~779, but it's inside Appendix B's own bracketed editorial note (an aside to Kimia about what to appendix, not manuscript prose), same category as the title note at the top of the file — judged fine, not a repeat of the earlier leak.
+  **Checked for the same "zeeperio" leak caught last turn** — one hit remains at line ~779, but it's inside Appendix B's own bracketed editorial note (an aside to author about what to appendix, not manuscript prose), same category as the title note at the top of the file — judged fine, not a repeat of the earlier leak.
 - **Appendix A: Knowledge-Soundness Reduction — now written in full**, 4